pyqlsa/redd-harvest/README.md

 # Behavior
 ## Saving content
-When media files are saved, they are named by their SHA1 hash.
+When media files are saved, they are named by their SHA256 hash.

 Instead of maintaining a separate database to track what content have already been encountered, this was chosen as a lazy means of deduplicating content.
 Deduplication of files only occurs within a single given folder (i.e. deduplication does not occur across folders once a final download location is chosen based on the configuration).

 Media file hashes are calculated before they are written to disk, so this also has a positive side effect of reducing writes to your filesystem.
 Even though they're not written to disk, the media needs to be downloaded in order to calculate the hash, so this will still tax the network.

 Another side effect of this scheme is that if you've downloaded some content that you're not interested in keeping, you can prevent `redd-harvest` from continuing to attempt to save the content by truncating the file in place.
-If the content is ever encountered again, `redd-harvest` will think it already has a copy because a file name with the SHA1 already exists in the folder.
+If the content is ever encountered again, `redd-harvest` will think it already has a copy because a file name with the SHA256 already exists in the folder.
 It's basically a lazy strategy for being able to ignore specific files.

 ## How is it intended to run?
-This is designed as a one-shot tool that retrieves content from Reddit serially.
+This is designed as a one-shot tool that retrieves content from Reddit, serially.

-Since content retrieval executes serially, a sort of parallelism can be accomplished by running multiple instances each with a separate set of configured redditors and/or subreddits to follow.
-In this scenario, content deduplication will likely become more difficult for this tool to figure out itself.
-Scaling horizontally in this manner might be easier with something like a containerized deployment.
-Providing `redd-harvest` in a container is on the to-do list.

-If it's desired to run this continuosly, consider scheduling execution with cron or using a container orchestrator (if you've built your own image, or once an image is provided) with the ability to restart the container after it has stopped.
-Features may be added in the future to more elegantly run `redd-harvest` as a background service.